Adam McKay: Personal life

 In 1999, he married Shira Piven, a film and television director.
 They have two daughters.
 His brother-in-law is actor Jeremy Piven.

 Health

 At age 26, McKay first noticed shaking in his hands while performing with Second City.
 Around 2000, he was diagnosed with essential tremor.
 The condition causes his body and voice to quiver.
 He conducts print interviews lying down and televised ones in a special high backed chair to accommodate his disability.

 In 2018, McKay had a heart attack while filming Vice, starring Christian Bale, whose character Dick Cheney has multiple heart attacks in the film.
-McKay credits his awareness of the issue from researching the film with his quick response that got him to the hospital before he incurred any permanent damage.
+McKay credits Bale's awareness of the symptoms from researching the film with his quick response that got him to the hospital before he incurred any permanent damage.
 During an interview on the 347th episode of The Empire Film Podcast, McKay said: "Either Christian Bale or Dick Cheney just saved my life."